infracloudio/flux-gitops-helloenv/README.md

 # FluxCD Gitops using image automation and image reflector controller

-This is a README.md is design to guide you through the setup and things you need look out for after you fork it.
+[Automatic Image Update to Git using Flux and GitHub Actions Blog](https://infracloud.io/blogs/automatic-image-update-to-git-using-flux-github-actions/) has a detailed walkthrough with explanation and this README.md is design to guide you through the setup and things you need look out for after you fork it.

 ### Prerequisites
 1. **Flux CLI** - which can be downloaded from the [official docs](https://fluxcd.io/docs/cmd/)